geodimitriadis/geodimitriadis.github.io/useful-links.md

 - [IRAF](https://iraf-community.github.io/)
 - [Astropy](https://www.astropy.org/)

+---

-If you notice a broken link or have a suggestion, feel free to email me.
+If you notice a broken link or have a suggestion, feel free to [email me](mailto:g.dimitriadis@lancaster.ac.uk).